TeamRizu/outfox-wiki/content/user-guide/games/pomu.md

 ---
-title: "Game Mode: po-mu"
+title: "Game Module: po-mu"
 description: Details about the `po-mu` mode supported by Project OutFox.
 weight: 2
 ---

 <!--
-insert picture of gameplay
+insert picture of game-play
 -->

 ## About

 ## History:

-This mode was added in the 3.0.2.
+This mode was added in version 3.0.2.
 There was no support for the associated loaders at this time, nor any theme or scoring updates.
-Pomu was rendered accidentally broken during the CVS era of development on StepMania 4 (January 2007), where it was not restored until Project OutFox Alpha 4.9.8 (25th April 2021) with a new notesloader and rewritten internal code.
+Po-mu was rendered accidentally broken during the CVS era of development on StepMania 4 (January 2007), where it was not restored until Project OutFox Alpha 4.9.8 (25th April 2021) with a new notesloader and rewritten internal code.

 ### Introduced:
-#### 3 Key (LB/Red/RB):
+#### 3 Key (LW/LY/LG):

 First Seen:
  * Project OutFox alpha 4.9.8 - ``(popn-three)`` (17 April 2021)